armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-1.md

 - Clouddriver consumes more threads than it needed.
 This can lead to a situation where pods do not have enough resources to start.
 - Slack notifications do not work for Pipelines as Code (Dinghy).
+- An old version of Deck, the Spinnaker UI, is packaged with this release.

 ## Highlighted updates